 The annual Consolidated Annual Performance and Evaluation Report (CAPER) provides an analysis of the accomplishments and progress the City has made toward meeting the goals and objectives laid out in its previous Five Year Consolidated Plan.
-The FY23 CAPER, for the current fiscal year, will be available by September 30, 2023.
-The most recent CAPER, for FY22, evaluated the third fiscal year of the previous Five Year Consolidated Plan.
-HUD calculated that 97.82% of CDBG funds spent in FY21 directly benefited low- and moderate-income persons.
-The FY22 CAPER is available at the City of Salem Department of Planning and Community Development (DPCD), the Salem Public Library and on the City's website at www.salem.com.
+The FY24 CAPER, for the current fiscal year, will be available by September 30, 2024.
+The most recent CAPER, for FY23, evaluated the fourth fiscal year of the previous Five Year Consolidated Plan.
+The FY23 CAPER is available at the City of Salem Department of Planning and Community Development (DPCD), the Salem Public Library and on the City's website at www.salem.com.